-- To learn new skills and gain new experience
+- A chance to learn new skills and gain new experience

 - The company’s values no longer align with your own